kcstasiak/RevRisk/README.md

-# RevMap: The Revenue Exposure Map for Boards
+# RevRisk: The Revenue Exposure Map for Boards

 RevMap is a board-level framework designed to help organizations visualize how cyber risks impact revenue-generating operations.
 It bridges the gap between cybersecurity and financial oversight by mapping risk exposure directly to revenue streams.